NAMM 2026: New Gear For DJs, The Full Roundup

 Top-down view of a Rane System One standalone DJ unit on a transparent background.

-Rane has gone big at the NAMM show this year with their first ever motorised standalone DJ controller, the System One.
-It runs updated Engine DJ software that does much more than it’s ever been able to do in any other previous model.
-It’s got promised on-board stems analysis and seamless switching between DJ software and the embedded system.
-While it’s only to channel, and it doesn’t have external mixer capabilities, for DJs waiting for a motorised stand-alone, it’s currently literally the only choice out there, and it looks for that reason alone like a surefire winner.
+Rane has gone big at the NAMM show this year with the System One, the world’s first-ever motorised standalone DJ controller.
+It runs updated Engine DJ software with stems support and seamless switching between DJ software and the embedded system, with Serato integration and on-board stems analysis both promised down the line.
+While it’s only two-channel and lacks external mixer capabilities, for DJs waiting for a motorised standalone, it’s currently the only choice out there – and that alone should make it a surefire winner.

 AlphaTheta DJM-V5 mixer